 If global and permanent assignments are intended within a function, then either the "superassignment" operator, <<- or the function assign() can be used.
 See the help document for details.
-S-PLUS users should be aware that <<- has different semantics in R. These are discussed further in Section 10.7 [Scope], page 46.

 10.6 More advanced examples

 10.6.1 Efficiency factors in block designs